 There are several different situations where a CE may disclose PHI under HIPAA.
 They include incidental uses and disclosures, disclosures between CEs, and communicating with patients.
 While a CE is allowed to disclose PHI in each of these situations, there are guidelines and requirements in each situation to comply with HIPAA standards.

-- Sign-in Sheets – Sign-in sheets are permitted under HIPAA as long as they appropriately limit the amount of information required to minimum necessary.
-They can only include the doctor's name, patient's name, appointment time, and the patient's time of arrival for the appointment.
-For example, a sign in sheet doesn't need to have the reason for the visit listed, but the patient's name and doctor's name would be allowed.
+- Sign-in Sheets - Sign-in sheets are permitted under HIPAA as long as they appropriately limit the amount of information required to the minimum necessary.
+They can only include the doctor's name, the patient's name, the appointment time, and the patient's time of arrival for the appointment.
+For example, a sign-in sheet doesn't need to have the reason for the visit listed, but the patient's name and doctor's name would be allowed.

 - Confidential Conversations with Other Providers or Patients - To ensure reasonable safeguards for patient health information, providers need to be mindful of their surroundings when discussing PHI.
 For example, if a provider needs to review patient history with a nurse, it should be done in a private office or by speaking quietly if a private location is not available.
 Providers should not mention patient names, if possible.
 Another way to safeguard patient information is by talking quietly while discussing a patient's condition with family in a waiting room.